I tend to make more than one payment per month on my credit cards accounts. Will this raise my credit scores?

 The number of payments you make each month is not listed in your credit report, and credit scoring systems don't take that into consideration.

 Second, by making multiple payments, you are likely paying more than the minimum due, which means your balances will decrease faster.
-On-time payments and low balances are key elements of good credit scores.
+Keeping your credit card balances low will result in a low utilization rate, which is good for your score.
+Your credit utilization rate, also referred to as your utilization ratio, is the second most important factor in credit scores.

 Thanks for asking.